homermultitext/hmt-digital/README.md

 ## Installation and usage##

-The HMT project team is beginning development of a virtual machine to run `hmt-digital` (<https://github.com/homermultitext/hmt-digital-vm>).
-It is also possible to install the system on any machine that can run a servlet container, a SPARQL endpoint, and the gradle build system.
+`hmt-digital` can be installed on any machine that can run a servlet container and the gradle build system, and that has access to a SPARQL endpoint with HMT data.